 All students living in a residence hall are required to have a dining account, unless you live in an apartment or studio apartment.

-For those students choosing to live in an apartment, we offer an apartment dining account.
-Tailored to the independence that apartment living provides.
+For those students who live in an apartment, we offer an apartment dining account.
+Tailored to your busy lifestyle.

 Dining commons located in Lander Hall.